Xenon-s/ioBroker.device-reminder/README.md

 - electric kettle,
 - computer,
 - microwave
+These values were determined over months and should fit most devices.
 <br>
 In addition 5 custom devices are available.
 These can be configured by the user if required.
 The threshold values of all device types can also be adjusted manually.
 <br>